 Profanity: Masking & Screening

-This feature provides the ability to screen out profanity in customer-submitted content to ensure safe work environment for team members.
+This feature provides the ability to screen out profanity in customer-submitted content to ensure a safe and positive work environment for team members.

 Two features are supported:

 - Masking, where the specific offensive words and phrases are masked from view with special characters, and